dexhunter/dexhunter/README.md

 <h1 align="center">Hi👋 Dex here.
 Welcome to my page!</h1>
 </div>

+## 🗃️ **Portfolio**

+1. I am currently a software developer at [@wecoai](https://github.com/wecoai), trying to leverage the llm for the good of people and see how asi can benefit humanity and push us forward.
-I am currently a software developer at [@wecoai](https://github.com/wecoai).
-Previously, I did resesarch at Nanyang Technological University, Zhejiang University, Hong Kong Baptist University, worked on different topics including IoT, privacy, deep learning, distributed ml and blockchain/DLT.
-Then I worked remotely as a backend developer in a web3 company based in Hong Kong.
+2. ~~*academia*~~ Previously, I did resesarch at Nanyang Technological University, Zhejiang University, Hong Kong Baptist University, worked on different topics including IoT, privacy, deep learning, distributed ml and blockchain/DLT.
+3. ~~*industry*~~ Then I worked remotely as a backend developer in a web3 company based in Hong Kong.
 After that I joined the first cohort of Network School with [@balajis](https://github.com/balajis) and many amazing folks.
-Sometimes I also particate in hackathons.
-Now I am trying to leverage the llm for the good of people and see how asi can benefit humanity and push us forward.

 ---